Anker Jørgensen: Later ventures

 He was President of the Nordic Council in 1986 and 1991, and was also head of the Danish delegation to the council during the same terms.

 Jørgensen was elected "Dane Of The Year" in 1990 in a survey conducted by Danish Gallup for Berlingske Tidende.

 He was an Honorary President of the Socialist International.

 He died on 20 March 2016, aged 93 after suffering natural causes in Copenhagen.
 His funeral was held on 2 April 2016.

 Personal life

-In 1948, he married Ingrid Kvist Pedersen (17 August 1922 – 18 October 1997) whom he remained married to until her death from motor neuron disease.
+In 1948, he married Ingrid Kvist Pedersen (17 August 1922 – 18 October 1997) to whom he remained married until her death from motor neuron disease.
 They had 4 children.
 Throughout this period, he lived in the working-class area of Sydhavnen, an inner city district of Copenhagen.
 In 2008, 86 years old, he finally left the Sydhavnen apartment, moving to an elderly care centre.